Default disk locations

 Table 2.
 Firebird 2 component locations on Linux

-(referred to hereafter as <InstallDir>)
+| Installation directory (referred to hereafter as <InstallDir>) | — | /opt/firebird |

-Command-line toolsisql, gbak, nbackup, gsec, gfix, gstat, etc.<InstallDir>/bin
+| Command-line tools | isql, gbak, nbackup, gsec, gfix, gstat, etc. | <InstallDir>/bin |

 Windows